NYC Concert Venue Guide:

 It depends on what you’re after.
 For the full arena spectacle experience, Madison Square Garden is the standard.
 For the best overall concert experience at any scale, the Beacon Theatre is the answer most working musicians give — under 3,000 seats, extraordinary acoustics, and a restored 1929 interior that makes every show feel like an event.
 For acoustic and classical performance, Carnegie Hall has no equal.

 NJ Transit runs direct trains from Penn Station to Meadowlands Station on concert nights — the ride is 10–15 minutes and trains run frequently before and after the show.
-Buy your train ticket in advance to skip the post-show queue at Meadowlands Station.
-If driving, the stadium lots are well-organized but fill early — plan to arrive 90 minutes before the show.
+Buy your train ticket in advance to skip the post-show queue.
+If driving, the stadium lots fill early — plan to arrive 90 minutes before the show.

 Barclays Center is the major arena, hosting the biggest touring acts.
 Brooklyn Paramount at Kings Theatre in Flatbush is a spectacular restored 1929 movie palace for mid-scale shows.
 Music Hall of Williamsburg and Brooklyn Steel cover the indie and mid-size touring market in Williamsburg.
 All are accessible by subway from Manhattan.